 Third round: Nico Collins, wide receiver, Michigan

-With the pick acquired in the hypothetical Sam Darnold trade, New York doubles down at wide receiver.
-This time, it teams Brown up with a big-bodied pass catcher in Nico Collins.
-Add in the above-mentioned Mims and Davis, and that’s an elite-level wide receiver group in Jersey.
+New York opts to team Elijah Moore up with a big-bodied pass catcher in Nico Collins.
+Add Denzel Mims, Keenan Cole and Corey Davis, and that’s an elite-level wide receiver group in Jersey.

 Collins (6-foot-4) joined the Gainwell in opting out of the 2020 season due to the pandemic.
 Back in 2019, he tallied 37 receptions for 729 yards and seven touchdowns in a Michigan offense that was run-heavy under Jim Harbaugh.
 He has excellent ball skills and is already a pro-ready route runner.
 This would be an ideal pick at the end of Round 3.